-Requirement: The following documents shall be reviewed by the VVB:
+The following documents shall be reviewed by the VVB:

 - Final restoration report

-- Proof of public funding received
+- · Proof of public funding received

-- Optional: Emissions calculator
+- · Optional: Emissions Calculator

 The evaluation shall consist of a review of the documentation mentioned above and a site visit to determine if Peatland Code requirements have been met.
-During the site visit the independent auditor will walk over the site and check for evidence that the work stated at Project Plan Validation has been carried out.
-If during the site visit the auditor sees evidence of restoration works failing which could lead to a reversal in condition category i.e evidence of increased deer numbers, erosion evidence, dams failing, these issues will be raised as a comment on the validation opinion statement.
+During the site visit, the independent auditor will walk over the site and check for evidence that the work stated at Project Plan Validation has been carried out.
+If during the site visit the auditor sees evidence of restoration works failing, which could lead to a reversal in condition category, i.e., evidence of increased deer numbers, erosion evidence, dams failing, etc., these issues will be raised as a comment on the validation opinion statement.

-VVB Guidance: If diverged from validated restoration plan the following documents need to be adjusted accordingly and resubmitted:
+VVB Guidance: If diverged from the validated restoration plan, the following documents need to be adjusted accordingly and resubmitted:

 - Project Design Document

-- Emissions calculator
+- · Emissions Calculator

-- Additionality calculator
+- · Additionality Calculator

-- Project maps (see Field Protocol for guidance)
+- Project maps (see Peatland Code Field Protocol for guidance)

-These documents shall be the same version as used for Project Plan Validation with the exemption of the emissions calculator if no PIUs are issued.
+These documents shall be the same version as used for Project Plan Validation with the exception of the Emissions Calculator if no PIUs are issued.

-The true cost of the restoration shall be reflected in the Restoration Validation additionality calculator, so it is likely the documents will require a minor update as the % public funding may change and will also need reflecting in the Project Design Document.
+The true cost of the restoration shall be reflected in the Restoration Validation Additionality Calculator, so it is likely the documents will require a minor update, as the % public funding may change.
+This must also be reflected in the Project Design Document.

-If projects wish to use the emission factors of a later version for Restoration Validation, with no other change from Project Plan Validation and have not already had PIUs issued then they may do so by submitting a new version of the Emissions Calculator.
+If projects wish to use the emission factors of a later version of the Peatland Code for Restoration Validation, with no other change from Project Plan Validation, and have not already had PIUs issued, then they may do so by submitting a new version of the Emissions Calculator.